List on Bids44 →

 Essential Checks

-1. Verify Chassis and Engine Numbers: Dial *#06# on your phone to get its IMEI.
-On a bike, visually confirm the chassis number (usually stamped on the frame near the steering head) and engine number (on the engine block) match the Registration Certificate (RC) book.
-Mismatches indicate potential fraud or a re-registered engine.
+2. Match Chassis and Engine Numbers: Compare the chassis number (usually on the steering head) and engine number (on the engine block) with those printed on the RC book.
+Mismatches are a major red flag.

-7. Check for Oil Leaks: Look under the engine, around the cylinder head, and fork seals for any signs of fresh oil leaks or old, dried oil residue.
+8. Check for Oil Leaks: Look under the engine, around the cylinder head, and below the crankcase for any signs of oil drips or residue.

 Insider Checks